Climate Safer Village Leaving Guidelines and Exit Policies

 The purpose of conducting a formal exit process includes the following:

-- Determining how the eco-community can support the exiting person's transition out of the eco-community in the most positive ways, fully recognizing their contributions.
+• Determining how the eco-community can support the existing person's transition out of the eco-community in the most positive ways, fully recognizing their contributions.

-- The eco-community should always try to understand the reasons the individual is leaving.
+• The eco-community should always try to understand the reasons the individual is leaving.
 A discussion should always be held by a coordinator who can make it clear to the member and who the member can accept as having no intent to blame the member for anything.
 Using a Personalized Democracy principle, in such a discussion, there are NO adversaries.
-Both people are joining a process to search for answers, to search for truths from which both parties can learn and benefit.
+Both people are joining a process to search for answers and truths that will help both parties learn and benefit.

-- Provide as much time as possible before the member exit to have the discussion.
+• Provide as much time as possible before the member's exit to have the discussion.
 Follow-on discussions may also be planned for future times after the member leaves.

-- Announce the member's departure to the community in the most positive of ways and arrange the next steps for anyone who will be taking over their responsibilities.
+• Announce the member's departure to the community in the most positive terms and outline the next steps for anyone who will be taking over their responsibilities.
 Reward the leaving member, if appropriate, to conduct a special effort to transfer knowledge.
 This might include, for example, summaries of their projects and deadlines.

-- If the departing member will leave a community-owned home or a privately owned home with no person remaining that has lived in the house, ask them to help prepare a history of problems with the home and leave it in a clean and suitable condition so that other community members could move in soon after they leave
+• If the departing member will leave a community-owned home or a privately owned home with no person remaining who has lived in the house, ask them to help prepare a history of problems with the home and leave it in a clean and suitable condition so that other community members can move in soon after they leave

-Dealing with real estate that you have purchased within the ClimateSafe Village when exiting the ClimateSafe Village
+Dealing with real estate that you have purchased within the CCPARM and ClimateSafe Village when exiting the CCPARM and ClimateSafe Village

 Some individuals will want to start building their own net-zero climate-safe homes once we have purchased the eco-community land and completed an architectural design for the eco-community layout.
 We will allow this to expedite community construction while we are still fundraising for these communities.
 Still, these private home builders must acknowledge in their land lease contracts that these homes may never be sold or rented to non-members.

-They will also guarantee these privately built homes can not be used as collateral and a sizable asset on any loan outside of existing community members.
+They will also guarantee that these privately built homes cannot be used as collateral or as a sizable asset on any loan outside existing community members.
 Additionally, they guarantee they will keep up with all appropriate local and state taxes so that the government cannot seize the home.

-It is essential to keep the original and any subsequent community land purchases intact and contiguous over time and not subject to being broken up by leaving members or other outside situations.
+It is essential to keep the original and any subsequent community land purchases intact and contiguous over time, and not broken up by leaving members or other outside factors.
 Only this way will the community maintain its wholeness and integrity and fulfill its purposes.
-A community-managed nonprofit organization will probably make all land purchases, and the lands will be put into a land trust where it is specified that this land can only be used for the community mission-aligned purposes of sustainability, conservation, and education.
+A community-managed nonprofit organization will likely make all land purchases, and the land will be placed in a land trust, designated for community mission-aligned purposes: sustainability, conservation, and education.

-We will soon be developing specific real estate contracts that deal with anyone who has built a home on community-owned land and is leaving the community for one reason or another.
-These contracts generally state that the community will buy back the house at a fair market value, excluding the land and unique neighborhood values the ecovillage collectively already owns.
+We will soon develop specific real estate contracts for anyone who has built a home on community-owned land and is leaving the community for any reason.
+These contracts generally state that the community will buy back the house at fair market value, excluding the land and the unique neighborhood values that the ecovillage already collectively owns.

-The contract will specify that the community will make monthly payments on the home based on a market rate 20 or 30-year mortgage repayment plan.
+The contract will specify that the community will make monthly payments on the home in accordance with a market-rate 20- or 30-year mortgage repayment plan.

-Any privately built home on ecovillage land will be based on a 99-year lease contract.
-The land lease contract will include all the restrictions on using and resale of that home.
-All land lease contracts will contain provisions about maintaining the privately built home to community standards and fair and reasonable procedures for the community to take emergency possession of the home if the member fails to pay local, state, or federal taxes on the property and the house becomes subject to outside or governmental seizure.
-The land lease contract will contain provisions about paying the monthly community homeowners fees set by each community to cover such things as snow removal and upgrades and repairs to community infrastructure, buildings, and local ecovillage taxes, etc.
+Any privately built home on ecovillage land will be subject to a 99-year lease.
+The land lease contract will include all the restrictions on using and reselling that home.
+All land lease contracts will contain provisions requiring the member to maintain the privately built home to community standards and to follow fair and reasonable procedures for the community to take emergency possession of the home if the member fails to pay local, state, or federal taxes on the property and the house becomes subject to outside or governmental seizure.
+The land lease contract will include provisions for paying the monthly community homeowners' fees set by each community to cover snow removal, upgrades, repairs to community infrastructure and buildings, and local ecovillage taxes.

-Privately built homes will always have to be sold back to the community under the terms of the lease agreement to maintain the contiguous land integrity of the ecovillage.
-However, privately built homes on eco-community land may be rented out to potential and provisionally approved members who want to live in the community on provisional status or for short-term retreats for permanent eco-community members from other areas.
+Privately built homes must always be sold back to the community under the terms of the lease agreement to maintain the ecovillage's contiguous land integrity.
+However, privately constructed homes on eco-community land may be rented to potential and provisionally approved members who want to live in the community on provisional status, or to permanent eco-community members from other areas for short-term retreats.

-We anticipate a steady demand for retreats or provisional member housing so that community members may temporarily leave their privately built homes and still have an income source.
+We anticipate steady demand for retreats or provisional member housing so that community members may temporarily leave their privately built homes while still maintaining an income source.

 These 99-year leases will allow you to pass the homes to your heirs.
 Still, these homes can only be occupied by accepted or provisional eco-community members.